nahara7/nahara7/README.md

 Languages and Tools:
   java, spring-boot, python,  tensorflow...,

-Interests: Sustainability and Agriculture, Crypto, AI/ML, OpenSource...
+Interests: sustainability and agriculture, crypto, AI/ML, open-source...

 <!--
 **nahara7/nahara7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.